Things to do in Devon in January 2026

 Find out more about Earth Photo at Haldon Forest.

-Snowdrop Festival at The Garden House – Fridays, Saturday and Sundays from mid January until mid March 2026
+Snowdrop Festival at The Garden House in Yelverton – Fridays, Saturday and Sundays from 9 January until mid March 2026

 Visit The Garden House near Yelverton for its first joyful seasonal event of the year – its Snowdrop Festival.